© 2025 CodeDynasty. All rights reserved.

 1. Call Stack: The synchronous execution context where function calls are stacked and processed in a last-in-first-out (LIFO) manner.

-2. Macrotask Queue: Handles scheduled operations like setTimeout, setInterval, I/O operations, and UI rendering events.
+2. Macrotask Queue: Handles scheduled operations like INLINE_CODE_11, INLINE_CODE_12, I/O operations, and UI rendering events.

 The Event Loop’s Execution Cycle